Memetics

 Stand Alone Complex is a handy word in this domain.

-What separates the ‘Stand Alone Complex’ from normal copycat behavior is that the originator of the copied action is not even a real person, but merely a rumored figure that commits said action.
-Even without instruction or leadership a certain type of person will spring into action to imitate the rumored action and move toward the same goal even if only subconsciously.>The result is an epidemic of copied behavior—with no originator.
+What separates the ‘Stand Alone Complex’ from normal copycat behaviour is that the originator of the copied action is not even a real person, but merely a rumoured figure that commits said action.
+Even without instruction or leadership a certain type of person will spring into action to imitate the rumoured action and move toward the same goal even if only subconsciously.>The result is an epidemic of copied behaviour—with no originator.
 One could say that the Stand Alone Complex is mass hysteria-with purpose.

 Directed use of this I have seen referred to as stochastic terrorism, as covered in economics of insurgence.